aastha-0711/GargCars-Main/README.md

 - 🚙 Browse a diverse selection of cars
 - 📅 Book cars with real-time availability and calendar slots
-- 🔒 Secure payment processing via Stripe
+- 🔒 Secure payment processing via RazorPay
 - 🛠️ Admin dashboard for managing bookings and inventory
 - 📧 Contact form with email support via EmailJS